vuori/xwinrestore/README.md

 `.xinitrc`, `.xsession` or similar file, or through your desktop environment's autostart facility.

+If you need automatic screen resizing, add the `-P` option.
+This is currently supported only in single-display configurations and is likely only useful for virtual (remote desktop) displays.

 Run the program with `--help` to see command line options.
 If you encounter problems, try running the program manually with `-vv` to see debug logging.

 ## Bug reports and patches